sfyip/STM32F103_MSD_BOOTLOADER/README.md

 Update Appcode Procedure:
 1. Convert the iHex file to bin file
-2. Drag and drop the firmware file to update the appcode.
+2. Drag and drop the bin file to update the appcode

 Only tested on Windows 8.<br />
 ***MacOSX doesn't work properly***